-The Sustainable Urban Development curriculum consists of a 74-credit set of required core area coursework:
+The newly revised Sustainable Urban Development curriculum consists of a 74-credit set of required core area coursework.
+Students admitted to SUD prior to Autumn 2015 can continue under the current plan (below) or the previous plan under which they were admitted.

 - T SUD 222 Introduction to Sustainability